TylerJM27/camp-critic-mobile/README.md

 -   Added a Modal component that can be opened from the Reservation screen
     -   Set a local state variable to show and hide the modal

+COMMIT - Favorites, Swipe Option Buttons, and Alerts:

+    - Create a new componment called FavoritesScreen
+        - it will show a list of the campsites that have been marked as a favorite.

+    - Update the navigation for the mobile application so that the FavoritesScreen can be accessed as a Stack Navigator from the Drawer Navigator
+        - enable navigating from the FavoritesScreen to the CampsiteInfoScreen by clicking on a campsite in the list of favorites

+    - Learn to use a swipe gesture to reveal option buttons

+    - Enable tapping on a delete option button to remove a favorite

+    - Learn to use React Native's built-in Alert API to show an alert dialog with configurable buttons

+    - Take an action upon user confirmation

 REACT NATIVE NOTES:

 WEEK 1: